St. George's Cathedral, Istanbul

+Location and architecture

 The church is located in the Fener (Phanar) district of Istanbul, northwest of the historic centre of old Constantinople.
 (Its address is Dr Sadık Ahmet Caddesi No 19, Fener 34083, Fatih-Istanbul.)
+Because of this, "Phanar" is often used as a metaphor or shorthand for the Ecumenical Patriarchate of Constantinople.
 It is a relatively small church, especially so considering its status in world Christianity.
 This, however, can be explained by the Islamic laws of the Ottoman Empire that governed the rights of dhimmis, which stipulate that all non-Islamic buildings must be smaller and humbler than corresponding Islamic buildings such as mosques: prior to the Ottoman conquest of Constantinople in 1453, the Patriarchal cathedral was Hagia Sophia (also known as the Cathedral of the Holy Wisdom).

 The church is open to the public from 8.00 am to 4.30 pm, but strict security screening is in place.
 It is visited by a stream of pilgrims from Greece, other Orthodox countries and by tourists.
 Behind the church are the offices of the Patriarchate and the Patriarchate Library.
 The church, which was part of a convent or monastery before becoming the seat of the Patriarch, is outwardly modest, but its interior is lavishly decorated.